rosemwangie/DSA-Starter/src/data-structures/arrays/ARRAYS.md

-# Arrays
+# Array
-This is a linear data structure that stores a collection of values.
-The values in an array are stored in a sequence. <br> Each value in an array is called an element and each element has an index, which is its position in the array. <br> In JavaScript, the index of the array has an index of 0, the second element has index of 1, and so on.
+Arrays are linear data structures that stores a collection of values. <br> The values in an array are stored in a sequence. <br> Each value in an array is called an element and each element has an index, which is its position in the array. <br> In JavaScript, the index of the array has an index of 0, the second element has index of 1, and so on.

 Example: